 The National Campaign for the Arts is supported by a circle of celebrity champions.
 These like-minded individuals lend their presence so people sit up and listen.

-Julia Donaldson MBE
+Julia Donaldson CBE

 Children’s writer, former Children’s Laureate